The Great Business Opportunity in Asia Nobody is Talking About - Part 1

 The big challenge that lies ahead both for the world and Asia is the staggering volume of plastic waste being generated by the Asian countries.

-On the other side, India is on its path to become one of world’s largest plastic waste generator.
-India, which currently generates 9.25 million tons of plastic waste, is expected to generate 31.2 million tons by 2031, an alarming 5x increase fueled by growing consumerism and penetration of FMCG, ecommerce companies into Tier II, Tier III cities.
+On the other side, India is on its path to becoming one of the world’s largest plastic waste generator.
+India, which currently generates 9.25 million tons of plastic waste, is expected to generate 31.2 million tons by 2031, an alarming 5x increase fuelled by growing consumerism and penetration of FMCG, eCommerce companies into Tier II, Tier III cities.
 Although India’s plastic consumption per capita is lower than the global average, it shows the tremendous scope of improvement and higher levels of plastic waste generation in the near future.
+This rising plastic pollution in India calls for desperate attention and required immediate solutions to manage the situation.